 Read our full Dying Light review

 The cooperative zombies mode has been a Call of Duty fan favorite since its debut in Call of Duty: World at War.
 The horde-style mode tasks players with eliminating waves of zombies while repairing structures, gaining access to new areas, and unlocking new weapons and gear.
+As a co-op game, it’s an unexpected treasure.

 Black Ops 3 is available on PS4, Xbox One, and PC.